 Certifier means the Subscriber providing the certifications set out in the Certification Rules.

-Client means a Person who has or Persons who have appointed an Australian Legal Practitioner, a Law Practice or a Licensed Conveyancer as their Representative.
+Client means a Person who has, or Persons who have, appointed an Australian Legal Practitioner, a Law Practice or a Licensed Conveyancer as their Representative.

 Client Agent means a Person authorised to act as the Client’s agent but does not include a Person acting solely as the Client’s Representative.